TurboWarp/.github/SECURITY.md

 We don't have a large budget, but we take security very seriously.
 I will pay out a **$20 USD bug bounty** for high severity bugs like these (non-comprehensive):

- - XSS in places such as the compiler or any extension in the [official extension gallery](https://extensions.turbowarp.org/) (including unlisted ones)
+ - A bug in the editor, compiler, [official extension gallery](https://github.com/TurboWarp/extensions/tree/master/extensions) (including unlisted extensions), or anywhere else that allows a project to execute arbitrary JS (XSS).
- - Sandbox escape in the desktop app (such as arbitrary file read/write) assuming that XSS has already been achieved (so running any code in an extension or developer tools is fair game)
+ - Sandbox escape in the desktop app (such as arbitrary file read/write) under the assumption that XSS has already been achieved (so running any code in a custom extension or in developer tools is fair game)
  - Code execution/memory corruption/etc. on any of our backend services.
- - Tricking a GitHub Actions workflow into performing sensitive actions that it is not intended to perform, or leaking a secret.
+ - Tricking a GitHub Actions workflow into performing sensitive actions that it is not intended to perform or leaking a secret.

 These types of bugs may be eligible for a reduced bounty (non-comprehensive):

- - Scratch.canFetch(), Scratch.canOpenWindow(), etc. bypass in extensions in the [official extension gallery](https://github.com/TurboWarp/extensions) (including unlisted ones)
+ - Scratch.canFetch(), Scratch.canOpenWindow(), etc. bypass in extensions in the [official extension gallery](https://github.com/TurboWarp/extensions/tree/master/extensions) (including unlisted extensions)
  - Security bugs in deprecated or low-priority subprojects such as the TurboWarp Desktop legacy builds for old operating systems or old experimental branches.
  - Open redirect on any TurboWarp website